 “I came down on Payton [Collins]’s foot … I get the boot off on the 18th of this month,” Jennings explained.

-With Jennings’ commitment to Wilberforce, he is the third Beechcroft senior to make a college decision.
-He joins Jelani Simmons (Youngstown State) and DaTrey Long (Urbana).
-Therron Jennings, Teon’s brother, and Elijah Bishop remained undecided.
+With Jennings’ commitment to Wilberforce, he is the third Beechcroft senior to make a college decision, joining Jelani Simmons (Youngstown State) and DaTrey Long (Urbana).
+Teon’s brother Therron Jennings and Elijah Bishop remained undecided.